ralfbiedert/cheats.rs/README.md

 # Building

 Built with [Zola](https://www.getzola.org/), the static site generator written in Rust.
-To develop locally install Zola, then run:
+See [`.zolaversion`](.zolaversion) for the exact version the official site was deployed with.
+To develop locally download the indicated version, then run:

 ```
 zola serve